-Many of our products and services are comprised of information delivered through a variety of media, including online, software-based applications, smartphones, tablets, books, journals and dedicated transmission lines.
-Our principal intellectual property (IP) assets include patents and trade secrets, which protect the innovative ways that help create and deliver our content, trademarks, which protect our valuable brands, and copyrights, which protect our confidentiality agreements to protect our rights.
-We continue to grow our patent portfolio by applying for and receiving patents for our innovative technologies globally, as well as continuing to acquire patents more through the acquisition of companies.
-We have registered a number of website domain names in connection with our online operations, and protect our global trademarks and copyrights through the notinue of geistrations, where appropriate, and enforcement against third-parties who threaten to infringe our trademarks and copyrights.
+Many of our products and services are comprised of information delivered through a variety of media, including online, softwarebased applications, smartphones, tablets, books, journals and dedicated transmission lines.
+Our principal intellectual property (IP) assets include patents and trade secrets, which protect the innovative ways that help create and deliver our content, trademarks, which protect our valuable brands, and copyrights, which protect our content and databases.
+We believe that our IP is sufficient to permit us to carry on our business as presently conducted.
+We also rely on confidentiality agreements to protect our rights.
+We continue to grow our patent portfolio by applying for and receiving patents for our innovative technologies globally, as well as continuing to acquire patents through the acquisition of companies.
+We have registered a number of website domain names in connection with our online operations, and protect our global trademarks and copyrights through continued registrations, where appropriate, and enforcement against third-parties who threaten to infringe our trademarks and copyrights.